Before you think that perhaps you should use me for you next photo-shoot, let me start by asking you some questions.

 If you had to appear in court on a serious charge would you ask a friend who was an avid reader of 'Rumpole Of The Bailey' to defend you?

-Would you be happy, perhaps, to use a friend who's good at adding to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?
+Would you be happy, perhaps, to use a friend who's pretty good at maths to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?

 Of course you wouldn't!
 Yet many of you, my potential clients, seem to be quite relaxed about 'commissioning' a friend with a really nice camera to shoot their advertising shots for them, on the basis that everyone has access to cameras that the manufacturers would have you believe are capable of turning in perfect images regardless of who is pressing the shutter, so why trouble an expensive professional?